 | Base reward rate | 2% cashback | Earned as Rewards Points based on Bybit's tier table |

-Bybit Card rewards are earned as Rewards Points, with your cashback rate and monthly cap determined by tier and, for VIP users, by VIP level.
-Bybit notes that points typically arrive within a few days and can be redeemed manually in the Rewards Market, or converted automatically if you enable Auto Cashback.
-Auto Cashback processes on a daily schedule and the conversion rate is set at redemption, so the fiat value can vary if you redeem into a volatile asset.
+Points typically arrive within a few days of a transaction completing and can be redeemed manually in the Rewards Market or converted automatically through Auto Cashback.
+Auto Cashback processes daily, and the conversion rate is set at redemption, so if you redeem into a volatile asset, the fiat value can shift.

-Compared with many crypto debit cards that keep rewards flat, Bybit’s tiered model can be favorable for high spenders and VIP users because the headline cashback rate rises sharply at the top end.
-The trade off is complexity.
-Your effective reward rate depends on maintaining the right tier, staying under the monthly cap, and understanding how points convert at redemption.
-Bybit also layers in merchant specific rebates in points for selected subscriptions, which is a notable differentiator for users who already pay for those services.
+Compared with flat-rate crypto debit cards, Bybit's tiered model favors high spenders and VIP users because the headline cashback rate rises sharply at the top end.
+The trade-off is complexity: your effective rate depends on maintaining the right tier, staying under the monthly cap, and understanding how points convert at redemption.
+Bybit also layers in merchant-specific rebates in points for selected subscriptions, which is a differentiator for users who already pay for those services.

 Bybit Card Fees and Pricing

-For crypto funded spending, the key cost is the conversion spread.
-Bybit liquidates the required amount of your selected payment crypto using the One Click Sell exchange rate, then adds the crypto conversion fee on top.
-That means your crypto covers slightly less fiat at checkout than a simple mid market quote.
-If you hold enough fiat in your Funding Account, you avoid the crypto conversion step and only deal with Mastercard FX when you spend in another currency.
+For crypto-funded spending, the core cost is the conversion spread.
+Bybit liquidates your selected payment crypto at the One Click Sell rate, then adds the 0.9% crypto conversion fee on top.
+That effective spread means you cover less fiat at checkout than a simple mid-market rate would give you.
+If you hold enough fiat in your Funding Account, you skip the conversion step entirely and only face Mastercard's FX charge when spending in another currency.

-For limits, Bybit publishes tier based spending and ATM withdrawal limits for the EEA and Switzerland and Asia Pacific programs, and you can request an upgrade inside the Card Dashboard.
-The upgrade review can take up to seven business days, and the maximum tier you can reach depends on whether you applied as a non VIP user or a VIP user.
-If you start with Virtual Card Lite, upgrading to a standard card requires completing address verification, which also unlocks higher limits.
+Bybit publishes tier-based spending and ATM withdrawal limits for the EEA/Switzerland and Asia Pacific programs, and you can request a limit upgrade from the Card dashboard.
+Review can take up to seven business days, and the maximum tier available depends on whether you applied as a non-VIP or VIP user.
+If you started on Virtual Card Lite, completing address verification upgrades you to a standard card and unlocks higher limits.

-To check your limits, open your Bybit Card dashboard and use Check Limit.
-If a payment is declined, Bybit recommends checking the declined reason in Transaction History, under Authorization, then viewing the transaction details.
-Common decline reasons include insufficient spending power in the Funding Account, the card being locked, exceeding a daily spend limit, an inactive card, and transaction types that Bybit does not support for certain merchant categories.
+To check your current limits, open the Bybit Card dashboard and use Check Limit.
+If a payment is declined, Bybit recommends checking the Transaction History section under Authorization and viewing the transaction details.
+Common decline reasons include insufficient spending power in the Funding Account, the card being locked, exceeding the daily limit, an inactive card, and merchant category restrictions.

 Eligibility and Availability — Countries and States

-- Age & KYC: You must be at least 18.
-Card programs require identity checks, and some programs also require address verification, as with most crypto exchanges.
-Proof of address is typically required to be issued within the last three months.
+To be eligible, you must be at least 18 and hold a verified Bybit account with sufficient funds in your Funding Account.
+Card programs require identity verification, and some also require address verification with proof of address issued within the last three months.
 Enhanced due diligence can request additional documents such as proof of income.

-- Digital wallets: Google Pay is supported across Bybit Card programs.
-Apple Pay support depends on the program and is currently available for some programs such as EEA, Australia, Argentina, and Brazil.
-Mexico does not support binding to digital wallets at the moment, and Apple Pay is not supported for AIFC.
+For digital wallets, Google Pay is supported across all Bybit Card programs.
+Apple Pay support depends on the specific program and is currently available for EEA, Australia, Argentina, and Brazil.
+Mexico does not support binding to digital wallets, and Apple Pay is not supported for AIFC.

 UX and Support for Bybit Card

-Bybit Card is managed inside the Bybit app, with a dedicated Card dashboard for spending power, transaction history, and limits.
-Bybit’s help center is unusually detailed for card users, with step by step guides for applying, making payments, troubleshooting declines, and managing settings like digital wallets and transaction toggles.
+Bybit Card is managed inside the Bybit app through a dedicated Card dashboard that covers spending power, transaction history, and limit management.
+Bybit's help center covers the card in detail, with step-by-step guides for applying, making payments, troubleshooting declines, and managing digital wallet bindings.

-The main friction points tend to be eligibility and verification, especially when a region is moved onto a different card program or when proof of address is required.
-For support, Bybit provides a ticket based Support Hub and the card terms list [email protected] for card and account queries, with issuer contact options depending on the program.
+The main friction points are eligibility and verification, particularly when a region moves onto a different card program or when proof of address is required.
+For support, Bybit provides a ticket-based Support Hub, and the card terms list [email protected] for card and account queries, with issuer contact options that vary by program.

-- Create a Bybit account, confirm your email, and enable Google 2FA in the security settings.
+- Create a Bybit account, confirm your email, and enable Google 2FA in security settings.

-- Go to Finance → Card and select your country of residence, or choose Virtual Card Lite if it is offered for your region.
+- Go to Finance, then Card, and select your country of residence.
+If Virtual Card Lite is offered for your region, that option will appear here.

 - Submit the application and wait for approval.
-Virtual cards are issued after approval, and Bybit notes some reviews can take longer in certain cases.
+Virtual cards are issued after approval, and some reviews can take longer in certain cases.

-- In the Card dashboard, choose your spending currencies and set the payment priority for supported crypto assets in case your fiat balance is insufficient.
+- In the Card dashboard, choose your spending currencies and set the payment priority for supported crypto assets in case your fiat balance runs short.

-- If a physical card is available, order it from the Card section and provide a shipping address that matches your verified address where required.
-Follow the in app prompts for any additional details required for delivery.
+- If a physical card is available in your region, order it from the Card section and provide a shipping address that matches your verified address where required.

-- Activate the physical card in the app once it arrives, set your PIN, then add the card to Google Pay or Apple Pay where supported.
+- Once the physical card arrives, activate it in the app, set your PIN, and add the card to Google Pay or Apple Pay where supported.

 How to Add Money to the Bybit Card